RepoDynamics/PyPackIT/docs/website/source/intro/index.md

 :link-type: doc
 :class-title: sd-text-center

-A high-level review of {{pp_meta.name}} and its functionalities, the problems they address, and the value they bring to your project.
+An in-depth high-level overview of {{pp_meta.name}} and all its functionalities, the problems they address, and the value they bring to your project.
 :::

 :::{grid-item-card} Basics